The Winston-Salem Foundation

 - Be geographically specific: Clearly articulate how your work serves Forsyth County residents; if you're based outside the county, specify the Forsyth County portion of your project

-- Match your ask to your capacity: Organizations with annual incomes under $150,000 should start with Small Grants; larger organizations can pursue Community Grants and specialized programs
+- Match your ask to your capacity: Organisations with annual incomes under $150,000 should start with Small Grants; larger organisations can pursue Community Grants and specialised programmes

-- Demonstrate community engagement: Show how your organization builds social capital and engages diverse community members in meaningful ways
+- Demonstrate community engagement: Show how your organisation builds social capital and engages diverse community members in meaningful ways

 - Allow adequate time: For Community Grants, the two-stage process takes approximately three months from preliminary application to decision; plan accordingly